Group of automorphisms for strongly quasi invariant states: Automorphism group and quasi invariant states

-We say that $\varphi$ is $G$-strongly quasi invariant if it is $G$-quasi invariant and the Radon-Nikodym derivatives $x_g$ are self-adjoint: $x_g=x_g^*$, $g\in G$. \end{define} Sometimes it is convenient to introduce a generalized concept. \begin{define} We say that $\varphi$ is a $G$-strongly quasi invariant state in the generalized sense if for all $g\in G$ there exists $x_g=x_g^*$ affiliated with $\mathcal A$ such that \eqref{eq:quasi_invariance} holds. \end{define} \begin{rem} (i) When $\varphi$ is $G$-quasi invariant, the map $g\mapsto x_g$ is a normalized multiplicative left $G-1$-cocycle satisfying
+We say that $\varphi$ is $G$-strongly quasi invariant if it is $G$-quasi invariant and the Radon-Nikodym derivatives $x_g$ are self-adjoint: $x_g=x_g^*$ for all $g\in G$. \end{define} Sometimes it is convenient to introduce a generalized concept. \begin{define} We say that $\varphi$ is $G$-strongly quasi invariant in the generalized sense if for all $g\in G$ the relation \eqref{eq:quasi_invariance} holds for an $x_g=x_g^*$ affiliated with $\mathcal A$. \end{define} \begin{rem} (i) When $\varphi$ is $G$-quasi invariant, the map $g\mapsto x_g$ is a normalized multiplicative left $G-1$-cocycle satisfying

 and $x_g$ is invertible with its inverse